 Define your purpose and scope

-Before making your organization chart, define your purpose.
+Before making your organization chart, define your purpose and scope.
 Think about what is most useful for your purposes.
 For example, if you plan to use the chart as a “who’s who” resource, it’s good to include pictures and contact information.
 If you’re planning to chart the entire organization, you might have to make more than one chart.

 Gather the information